earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 (does not satisfy strings.MaxRunes(250)):
 ~~~

 The Cuelang standard library has [many other](https://pkg.go.dev/cuelang.org/go@v0.4.3/pkg) functions for constraining types.
-I beleive that any function that returns a bool can be used for this purpose and you can write your own functions in Golang.
-In this way constraints in CueLang are like [Refinement Types](https://en.wikipedia.org/wiki/Refinement_type).
+Any function that takes in the type in question and returns a bool can be used for this purpose.
+In this way, constraints in CueLang are like [Refinement Types](https://en.wikipedia.org/wiki/Refinement_type).

-The number of potential invariants you could enforce in this way is immense.
-I could parse the links to ensure they are valid links.
-I could enforce that `avatar` string always ended in `.png` and so on.
-However, I think for this simple author list this is enough validation.
+The number of potential invariants you can enforce in this way is immense.
+For example, I could parse the links to ensure they are valid links, and I could ensure that `avatar` string always ended in `.png` and so on.
+However, for this simple author list, what I've got is enough validation.

 <div class="notice--big--primary">

 ## What I Learned

 Cuelang lets you constrain your values by adding constraints to the types.
-There are built in constraints that let enforce ranges and ensure strings match or don't match regular expressions like this:
+There are built-in constraints that let enforce ranges and ensure strings match or don't match regular expressions like this:

 ~~~{.bash caption=">_"}
 #Person: {